axibase/atsd/sql/examples/regularize.md

 The interpolated values are calculated based on two adjacent values.

-If a raw value exists at the regularized timestamp, such value is used "as is" irrespective of neighboring values.
+If a raw value exists at the regularized timestamp, such value is used without modifications irrespective of neighboring values.

 ### Irregular Series